microeinhundert/radonis/packages/radonis/README.md

 const hydration = useHydration()

-// Get info about the HydrationRoot the component is a child of: console.log(hydration) // => `{ hydrated: false, root: ':Rl6:', componentName: 'SomeInteractiveComponent', propsHash: 'cf5aff6dac00648098a9' }`
+// Get info about the HydrationRoot the component is a child of: console.log(hydration) // => `{ hydrated: false, root: ':Rl6:', componentIdentifier: 'SomeInteractiveComponent', propsHash: 'cf5aff6dac00648098a9' }`

 // By combining useHydration and useManifest, you can get the props of the component
 // passed to the HydrationRoot from any component in the tree: